kisueer/Discord-Status-Rotator/README.md

 - clear_enabled: Enables or disables console clearing after a certain number of status changes.
 - clear_interval: Number of state changes after which the console will be cleared.
 - speed_rotator: Time interval between each state change (in seconds).
-- rotate_hypesquad: Enables or disables HypeSquad rotation.
-- hypesquad_rotation_interval: Time interval between each HypeSquad change (in seconds).
-- rotate_aboutme: Enables or disables About Me rotation.
-- aboutme_rotation_interval: Time interval between each About Me change (in seconds).

 ---------------------------------------